nodejs/diagnostics/async-context/README.md

 4. Resulting Data Structures and APIs and should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...)

 ## A Simple Example
 We'll start with a simple example that is not controversial.
 Most JS programmers should have an intuitive understanding of where the async boundaries are in this code.
 We'll build off of this example going forward.
+Implicit in this example is an undefined concept of "async context".
+We'll build stronger definitions later on, but for now, we'll use "async context" to refer to JS programmers' colloquial understanding of asynchonrous function calls.

 ```javascript
 function f1() {